fossabot/warcode-core/README.md

 updated game state.

-The game rules are implemented as a state machine, and the [docs](http://matthewspivey.com/warcode-core/) illustrate this using a state diagram.
+The game rules are implemented as a state machine, and the [:book: docs](http://matthewspivey.com/warcode-core/) illustrate this using a state diagram.
 These diagrams make the docs easier to read, even though they are generated from the code.

 ## Contributing